Skip to main content

 Perform the Identity Resolution Operation

-Once you’ve prepared the metadata table and the input table, you’re ready to perform the identity resolution operation.
+Once you’ve completed the previous steps, you’re ready to perform the identity resolution operation.

 You perform an identity resolution operation by running the identifier resolution procedure shown below, which includes checking that the output has succeeded.
 You can then view the output table to check the results.

-The output tables vary somewhat, depending on the type of identfiers being resolved.
+The output tables vary somewhat, depending on the type of identifiers being resolved.

 To perform the identity resolution operation:

-2. Locate the lr_resolution_and_trancoding procedure shown below and click on that code block.
+• Locate the lr_resolution_and_trancoding procedure shown below and run that SQL.

 $customer_input_table_name,